fhunleth/embedded-elixir/content/post/2017-12-01-windows-support.md

 ---
 title: The Road to Windows
 #subtitle:
-date: 2017-12-0\1
+date: 2018-01-15
 author: Michael Schmidt
 draft: true
 tags: ["nerves", "windows"]
 ---

-Most Elixir developers prefer Mac or Linux, but Windows is historically the platform of choice for embedded developers.
-Fortunately there are many ways to get Nerves running on Windows.
-Unfortunately, there is no "silver bullet"--each approach has its trade-offs.
+Most Elixir developers prefer Mac or Linux, but Windows is historically the platform of choice for embedded development.
+Therefore as Nerves continues to grow, a Windows solution is needed.

-# 10,000 foot Overview

 There are 2 fundamental approaches to Nerves-on-Windows:

 1. Pretend its Unix
 1. Run it as a Windows App

-Each approach has its trade-offs
+Unfortunately, there is no "silver bullet"--each approach has its trade-offs.

 ## Pretend its Unix